KevinBarfield/microservice-kubernetes/README.md

 ```
 kubectl get all
 ```
-### Confirm the app is running in EKS (may take a minute or two for the app to be running)
+### Confirm the app is running in EKS (may take a minute or two for the app to be running).
+Once it is running, use the command below to open a browser tab to the application

 ```
 open "http://$(kubectl get service -o json | jq -r '.items[0].status.loadBalancer.ingress[].hostname')"